-In the fourth quarter of 2000 we sold \$300.0 million of 5.25% Convertible Senior Subordinated Notes due 2009 (the "Convertible Notes") in a private placement.
+In the fourth quarter of 2000 we sold the notes described in this prospectus in a private placement.
 The net proceeds from this offering amounted to \$290.5 million after debt issuance costs, and were used to repay revolver borrowings outstanding under our senior credit facilities.
-The Convertible Notes may be converted at any time into our common stock at a conversion price of \$81.50 per share.
-The Convertible Notes are jointly and severally guaranteed (the "Guarantees") by certain of our existing and future direct and indirect domestic subsidiaries, including L-3 Communications (the "Guarantors").
+These notes may be converted at any time into our common stock at a conversion price of \$81.50 per share.
+These notes are jointly and severally guaranteed (the "Guarantees") by certain of our existing and future direct and indirect domestic subsidiaries, including L-3 Communications (the "Guarantors").
 The Guarantees are subordinated in right of payment to all existing and future senior debt of the Guarantors and rank pari passu with the other senior subordinated indebtedness of the Guarantors, which are described below.